fmstacco/its4kids/README.md

 ### Code Validation

-The [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) has been used to validate the CSS, [W3C HTML Validator](https://validator.w3.org/) has been used to validate the HTML, [JSHint](https://jshint.com/) to validate JavaScript and [PEP8](http://ww1.pep8online.com/) to validate Python.
-Additional manual tests has been carried on.
+The Its4kids website has gone through intensive tests throughout its pages and sections/screens.The [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) has been used to validate the CSS, [W3C HTML Validator](https://validator.w3.org/) has been used to validate the HTML, [JSHint](https://jshint.com/) to validate JavaScript and [PEP8](http://ww1.pep8online.com/) to validate Python.
+Additional tests, such as browser tests, manual testing, responsiveness test, testing user stories among others have been carried on as shown below.

 **HTML validation**